-There are so many different timers and systems out there and all of them come with added extras, details and features.
-This can all be really confusing and you might not be sure which features you should be looking at or what timers would suit your garden.
+There are so many different timers and systems out there and all of them come with added extras, details, and features.
+This can all be really confusing and you might not be sure which features you should be looking at, or what timers would suit your garden.

 Here, we look at some of the basic checks you should make before buying your own system.

 Do you have a huge lawn that needs a sprinkler giving it regular doses of moisture?
-Or do your flowerbeds need a good soaking once a day?
+Or do your flower beds need a good soaking once a day?
 Before you invest in a timer you should take a look around your garden and work out what needs the water and when.

 You’ll probably be familiar with your garden’s needs as until now you’ve more than likely been watering by hand, either with a watering can or just your garden hose.

-It can seem like a lot of work to get the routine right, and it may take a bit of trial and error, but gardens and plants love routine so once you have it perfect you will start to see the benefits almost immediately.
+It can seem like a lot of work to get the routine right, and it may take a bit of trial and error, but gardens and plants love routine so once you have it perfect, you will start to see the benefits almost immediately.

 The great thing about water timers is they save you water.
 This is really handy, especially if you live in an area where water usage is restricted.
 For people who pay for their water based on how much they use, a timed watering system means your plants and lawn gets exactly the right amount of water at the right times and not a drop more.